loverboyfaisal/CTF/Writeups/TryHackMe/internal.md

 ![image](../../images/int-14_clean.png)

-Auberanna which the user we have access on asks for root privileges for a reason .
-Go to shell we established before for this user and enter this password
+Auberanna which the user we have access on asks for root privileges for a reason.
+Going to shell we established before for this user and enter this password

 ![image](../../images/int-15_clean.png)